groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.16 =
+* Fixed global multisite bugs where restore current was never being called resulting in weird behaviour.

 = 0.9.15 =
 * Fixed activation fatal error.
 * Added multisite functionality.
 Use the same info across all subsites in the event you have a multisite setup.